 Not as strong as the Rabadon's Deathcap build, however this build is great when you're laning against a very strong champion like Brand, LeBlanc or Orianna because the catalyst helps you sustain and the early RoA gives you the extra health you need to survive.

-Boots of Speed+3x Health Potion
+Boots+3x Health Potion

 Same reasoning as with the other build: more mobility and you can stay longer in lane thanks to the 3 pots.

 catalyst the protector

 You should go back as soon as you have the money for your catalyst.
 Once you have catalyst you should be able to sustain yourself in lane pretty well.
 But play careful nonetheless because someone like Brand can still burst you if you're 3/4 health.

 Your RoA should has priority because you want to have it fully charged as fast as possible.
 After RoA get your sorc boots and unless you need a lot of survivability get Rabadon's Deathcap.

 A note on tenacity:

 Tenacity is awesome, when facing teams that have a lot of CC these can give you that slight edge needed to win.
 I would only take merc's if you need to shut down someone in lane, since the magic resist helps a lot early game.
 I would pick up Moonflair Spellblade when I know that I can win my lane but I'm afraid of the amount of CC on the opposing team, I'd pick this up after my deathcap.